-According to Article 8 of the Law L/2015/008/AN of 25 May 2015, of the investment code of the Republic of Guinea (Investment Law), subject to the provisions of Article 6 above, foreign private investors can freely own up to 100% of the equity or company shares they intend to create in Guinea.
-Please note that this is not applicable to all companies as Article 6 of the Investment Law restricts foreign ownership of companies involved in the publication of newspapers and broadcasting to a maximum of 40% of shares.
+According to Article 8 of the Law L/2015/008/AN of 25 May 2015, of the Investment Code of the Republic of Guinea (Investment Law), subject to the provisions of Article 61, foreign private investors can freely own up to 100% of the equity or company shares they intend to create in Guinea.
+However, this does not apply to all companies as Article 6 of the Investment Law restricts foreign ownership of companies involved in the publication of newspapers and broadcasting to a maximum of 40% of shares.